 - 1. The 36 graduate credit hours for the post master's DNP program must be completed within six years of the student's initial admission into the program. - 2.
 Completion of the program with a CGPA of 3.0 or above. - a.
 A student may receive a grade of B- or higher is required in all graduate nursing courses.
 To pass a clinical course, a student just earn a grade of B- or higher in the didactic portion and pass the clinical component.
 If a "C+" or lower is earned in a graduate nursing course, the course must be repeated. - b.
 A student who fails to attain a "B-" in a nursing course is permitted to repeat that course only one time. - 3.
 Exhibit proficiency in oral and written English: - a.
 Written competency will be determined by the submission of the Practice Innovation Project final scholarly paper.
 This project must complete the requirements for the Practice Innovation Project and have been written in the APA style. - a.
 Oral competency will be determined at the time of the oral presentation of the Practice Innovation Project to the graduate faculty.
 Oral competency will be evaluated on the student's ability to organize and articulate what was learned in project.
 In addition, the student's delivery will be evaluated for professional appearance, the ability to persuade the listener(s), and the effective use of voice.
-Faculty - Dr. Susan Beidler, Professor of Nursing - Dr. Candace Chihak, Associate Professor of Nursing, Chair - Dr. Anasara Henry, Assistant Professor of Nursing - Ms. Ronda Keenan, Assistant Professor of Nursing, RN-BSN Program Director - Dr. Richard Petersen, Associate Professor of Nursing - Dr. Heather Stehr, Assistant Professor of Nursing - Dr. Gretchen Wheelock, Associate Professor of Nursing, Graduate Program Director - Dr. Shannon O'Connell-Persaud, Associate Professor of Nursing - Dr. Sandra Scholten, Instructor of Nursing - Dr. Carol Pierce, Instructor of Nursing - Ms. Elizabeth (Libby) Dolfie, Instructor of Nursing Nursing Courses (NURS) NURS 675: Cultural Competence in Health Care sem. hrs.
-This course will increase the student's awareness regarding the dimensions and complexities involved in caring for people from diverse cultural backgrounds.
+Faculty Dr. Candace Chihak, Associate Professor of Nursing, Chair Dr. Kellie Crowl, Assistant Professor of Nursing Ms. Robyn Heiser, Assistant Professor of Nursing Dr. Anasara Henry, Assistant Professor of Nursing, Graduate Program Director Dr. Shannon O'Connell-Persaud, Associate Professor of Nursing Dr. Richard Petersen, Associate Professor of Nursing Dr. Sandra Scholten, Assistant Professor of Nursing Dr. Heather Stehr, Assistant Professor of Nursing Dr. Gretchen Wheelock, Associate Professor of Nursing Nursing Courses (NURS) NURS 675: Cultural Competence in Health Care This course will increase the student's awareness regarding the dimensions and complexities involved in caring for people from diverse cultural backgrounds.
 The issues of health care delivery will be explored and contrasted with the choices that people must make when attempting to deal with health care issues.
-NURS 800 Epidemiology and Global Health sem. hrs.
-4 3 Epidemiology and global health provides basic concepts of epidemiology with a focus on global emerging and chronic diseases.
-In this course, students will develop the basic competencies to improve and sustain the health and well-being of the earth and its people.
-This course includes 60 hours of practicum hours at the DNP level.
-Clinical practicum hours should integrate values and ethics and apply the theories and concepts at the doctoral level.
-As one of the culminating courses for the DNP Program, this practicum will ask students to examine their role as health care providers and show how they have been influenced by their course of studies.
-NURS 810 Information Technology for Evidence-based Practice sem. hrs.
-4 This course explores information technology and data management to support evidence-based decisions in nursing and healthcare.
+NURS 800 Epidemiology and Population Health This course provides the basic concepts of epidemiology with a focus on emerging and chronic deseases.
+This course emphasizes the principles and methods used to describe patters of illness in communities and populations.
+Methods and research designs used to investigate the etiology of infectious and noninfectious diseases are presented.
+This course includes 60 hours of practicum hours.
+Clinical practicum hours should integrate the theoretical and conceptual underpinnings of epidemiology at the doctoral level..
+NURS 810 Information Technology for Evidence-based Practice This course explores information technology and data management to support evidence-based decisions in nursing and healthcare.
 Emphasis is placed on the critical appraisal of standards for documentation, modeling, and transmission of high quality, reliable data for use in clinical care, healthcare administration, and quality improvement.
 This course includes 60 hours of practicum hours at the DNP level.
 Clinical practicum hours should integrate values and ethics and apply the theories and concepts at the doctoral level.
 As one of the culminating courses for the DNP Program, this practicum will ask students to examine their role as health care providers and show how they have been influenced by their course of studies.
-NURS 820 Financial Management for Health Care Organizations 4 sem. hrs.
+3 sem. hrs.